Risingson/eveeyedocs/docs/map/chain-mapping.md

 ## Mechanics

- - While syncing your ingame location jumps via wormholes or jump bridges will get mapped automatically.
+ - While syncing your ingame location jumps via wormholes or jump-bridges will get mapped automatically.
- - Wormhole connections get removed after 48h.
+ - Wormhole connections get removed after 48h latest.
 You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.
  - A connection will get created when jumping a cyno.
 Stop sync before jumping or remove the connection created manually.
  - When pasting wormhole signatures connections to "Unknown Systems" will get created